Checking your competitors’ SEO is an important part of improving your business, especially if you’re just starting off as a business owner.

 3. Learn about their domain data and backlinks

-Two more similar elements are domain country and age, since different domains bring different SEO points, and older domains mean more points and authority.
+Two more similar elements are domain country and age since different domains bring different SEO points, and older domains mean more points and authority.

-There are free tools on the internet that will help you check all of the three mentioned elements, but this isn’t all of it.
+In addition, there are free tools on the internet that will help you check all of the three mentioned elements, but this isn’t all of it.

 It consists of having links that point to your website on other websites.
 These links tell the search engine that your website is quality and worth linking to, which gives you ranking points.

 This can give you ideas about the topics you can write about and what kinds of websites you should seek out for your own backlinks.

-3. Gather data about your competitors’ social media presence
+4. Gather data about your competitors’ social media presence

 The social media presence of a brand means everything nowadays.
 No matter if you already have profiles for your business or are in the process of creating them, looking at your competitors’ profiles will grant you immense insight.

 You will be able to see how they interact with their followers and customers, what they post about, what the formats of their posts are, as well as how active they are.

 But what does social media have to do with SEO?

-4. Analyze the top websites
+5. Analyze the top websites